oceanprotocol/provider/API.md

     signature: String object containg user signature (signed message) (required)
     consumerAddress: String object containing consumer's ethereum address (required)
     nonce: Integer, Nonce (required)
+    environment: String representing a compute environment offered by the provider
     dataset: Json object containing dataset information
         dataset.documentId: String, object containing document id (e.g. a DID) (required) dataset.serviceId: String, ID of the service the datatoken is attached to (required) dataset.transferTxId: Hex string, the id of on-chain transaction for approval of datatokens transfer given to the provider's account (required)
+        dataset.userdata: Json, user-defined parameters passed to the dataset service (optional)
     algorithm: Json object, containing algorithm information
-        algorithm.documentId: Hex string, the did of the algorithm to be executed (optional) algorithm.meta: Json object, defines the algorithm attributes and url or raw code (optional)
+        algorithm.documentId: Hex string, the did of the algorithm to be executed (optional) algorithm.meta: Json object, defines the algorithm attributes and url or raw code (optional) algorithm.serviceId: String, ID of the service to use to process the algorithm (optional) algorithm.transferTxId: Hex string, the id of on-chain transaction of the order to use the algorithm (optional) algorithm.userdata: Json, user-defined parameters passed to the algorithm running service (optional) algorithm.algocustomdata: Json object, algorithm custom parameters (optional)
+    additionalDatasets: Json object containing a list of dataset objects (optional)

     One of `algorithm.documentId` or `algorithm.meta` is required, `algorithm.meta` takes precedence
 ```